-- 1. Provide theoretical and practical knowledge about politics in the United States and political systems and processes around the world; - 2.
-Prepare students to pursue careers in law, journalism, business, advocacy groups, nonprofit organizations, politics and public service, and government and international organizations and agencies, among others; - 3.
+- 1. Provide theoretical and practical knowledge about politics in the United States and political systems and processes around the world; - Prepare students to pursue careers in law, journalism, business, advocacy groups, nonprofit organizations, politics and public service, and government and international organizations and agencies, among others; - 3.
 Provide students an opportunity to choose from concentrations in pre-law or international affairs; - 4.
 Develop writing and research ability and critical-thinking essential for success in any career choice; - 5.
-Develop a strong understanding of the concept of citizenship and a commitment to public service;
+Develop a strong understanding of the concept of citizenship and a commitment to public service; - 6.
+Provide non-classroom learning experiences in government, law, business, and other opportunities under the Center for Civic Leadership;